ClusterHQ/examples/fli-ova/README.md

 #### Download `.ova`

+You have 2 different options for downloads.
+One is slightly smaller than the other which may reduce the download time, but it adds one extra step after you start the VM.

-(1.2GB) OVA with a pre-configured ZPOOL: `chq`
+1. (1.2GB) OVA with a pre-configured ZPOOL named `chq`, all you need to do is start using Fli.
  - https://s3-eu-west-1.amazonaws.com/clusterhq/flockerhub-client/ova/fli-ubuntu1604.ova

-(960MB) OVA without a pre-configured ZPOOL (You will need to create disk and zpool after login)
+2. (960MB) OVA without a pre-configured ZPOOL, you will need to create disk with `fallocate` and a zpool with `zpool create` after login
  - https://s3-eu-west-1.amazonaws.com/clusterhq/flockerhub-client/ova/fli-ubuntu1604-no-zpool.ova

 > Note, because of the size of the `.ova` files, downloads may take over 10 minutes depending on your internet connectivity.